Cookie150CC/QuadSolver/README.md

 # QuadSolver
-Quad solver project for senior design
+- Quad solver project for senior design
+- Thoroughly read all file in located in the Standards directory before modifying any directory